OfficeDev/office-ui-fabric-core/ghdocs/ROADMAP.md

 # Fabric Roadmap

 ## Planned Work
+- **Create TypeScript implementations of each component.** This will remove our dependency on jQuery, which most teams are not in favor of, and standardize our code samples.
+Of course you are always free to write your own JavaScript or use whatever framework you prefer to interact with Fabric styles and components.

 ## Possible Future Improvements
 - **Provide standard layouts for building full-page apps.** We've received a [request for this feature](https://github.com/OfficeDev/Office-UI-Fabric/issues/284) and it's something we'd like to add once we have a more clearly-defined set of UI patterns.
 For now, please send us screenshots of your full-page apps so that we can understand what common layouts we could provide.